Jordan River

 The Jordan River or River Jordan (نَهْر الْأُرْدُنّ, Nahr al-ʾUrdunn; נְהַר הַיַּרְדֵּן, Nəhar hayYardēn), also known as Nahr Al-Sharieat (نهر الشريعة), is a 251 km endorheic river in the Levant that flows roughly north to south through the Sea of Galilee and drains to the Dead Sea.
-The river passes by or through Jordan, Syria, Israel, and the Palestinian territories.
+The river passes by or through Jordan, Syria, Israel, and Palestine.

 Jordan and the Israeli-occupied Golan Heights border the river to the east, while Israel and the Israeli-occupied West Bank lie to its west.
 Both Jordan and the West Bank derive their names in relation to the river.
-The river holds major significance in Judaism and Christianity.
+The river holds major significance in Islam, Judaism, and Christianity.
 According to the Bible, the Israelites crossed it into the Promised Land and Jesus of Nazareth was baptized by John the Baptist in it.
+Some of the companions of Muhammad are thought to have been buried along its banks.

 Etymology

-Several hypotheses for the origin of most of the river's names in modern languages (e.g., Jordan, Yarden, Urdunn), one is that it comes from Semitic 'Yard|on' 'flow down' <√ירד reflecting the river's declivity, possibly appearing also in other river names in the region such as Yarkon and Yarmouk, or it may be related to the Egyptian loanword 'yǝʾor' ('big river', the Nile).
+There are several hypotheses for the origin of most of the river's names in modern languages (e.g., Jordan, Yarden, Urdunn).
+One is that it comes from the Semitic Yardōn (“flow down”) from the root ירד (y-r-d, “to descend”), reflecting the river's declivity, possibly appearing also in other river names in the region such as Yarkon and Yarmouk.
+It may alternatively be related to the Egyptian loanword yǝʾor (“big river”, the Nile).
 According to this hypothesis, "Den" might be linked to the Akkadian word dannum for "powerful".
 Cognates of the word are found in Aramaic, Hebrew, Mandaic, and other Semitic languages.
-The first recorded use of the name appears as Yārdon in Anastasi I, an ancient Egyptian papyrus that probably dates to the time of Rameses II.
+The first recorded use of the name appears as Yārdon in Anastasi I, an ancient Egyptian papyrus that probably dates to the time of Rameses II (c.
+1303 BC – 1213 BC).
 Early Arab chronicles referred to the river as Al-Urdunn.

 In Mandaic, the etymologically related term Yardena (ࡉࡀࡓࡃࡍࡀ) can refer not only to the Jordan River, but also any other body of flowing water that can be used for Mandaean baptismal rituals (masbuta).

 After the Crusades, the Arabic name Nahr Al Sharieat (نهر الشريعة), literally "the watering place" began to be used, and was recorded by medieval geographers such as Abu'l-Fida and Al-Dimashqi.
 The name was shown in various forms on most notable 19th century maps of the region and is described by Edward Robinson in his Biblical Researches in Palestine.
 Although historical sources do not appear to make this distinction, it is described in some modern sources as the name for the part of the river before it flows into the Sea of Galilee.